techidaily/site-windows11/source/_posts/regaining-normalcy-in-windows-11-user-access.md

 ## 1\.
 Run the Icacls Command

  The Icacls command allows you to view, modify, and reset file system permissions on files and folders.
-To reset Windows Update permissions using this command, you will first have to[take ownership of the folders on Windows](https://www.makeuseof.com/windows-10-11-own-folder/) .
-Then[open an elevated Command Prompt on Windows](https://www.makeuseof.com/windows-run-command-prompt-admin/) and type in the following command:
+To reset Windows Update permissions using this command, you will first have to [take ownership of the folders on Windows](https://www.makeuseof.com/windows-10-11-own-folder/) .
+Then [open an elevated Command Prompt on Windows](https://www.makeuseof.com/windows-run-command-prompt-admin/) and type in the following command:

 `icacls * /t /q /c /reset`